marjanpoimijat/berry-picker-tracker-docs/docs/known_issues.md

 - Requires Google Maps API key to use in production.

-### Styled-components dependency

-- Is giving a warning on conflicting peer dependency in react-native-settings-screen.

 ### Deleting map tile cache

 - Expo-file-system gives a certain path to the cache folder (tileCacheDirectory), which is defined in constants.ts.
 This path is used in functions that create or delete the cache folder in file-system.ts.
 For an unknown reason, these functions are using a different path than what is given to them.
 A temporal solution to this problem was to hard code the real path (which is different from tileCacheDirectory) into the react-native-maps MapView in MapViewContainer.tsx.